renderorange/Git-Lint/README.md

         default = Whitespace, Flipdoozler
         hardcore = Other, Module, Names

+Message check profiles can also be defined.

+    [lint "profiles.message"]
+        # override the default profile to only contain SummaryLength, SummaryEndingPeriod, and BlankLineAfterSummary
+        default = SummaryLength, SummaryEndingPeriod, BlankLineAfterSummary
+        # create a summary profile with specific modules
+        summary = SummaryEndingPeriod, SummaryLength

+An example configuration is provided in the `examples` directory of this project.

 # INSTALLATION

-To enable as a `pre-commit` hook, create a symlink to the `pre-commit.example` script named `pre-commit` in the `.git/hooks` directory of the repo you want to check.
+To enable as a `pre-commit` hook, copy the `pre-commit` script from the `example/hooks` directory into the `.git/hooks` directory of the repo you want to check.

-    ln -s ~/git/Git-Lint/bin/pre-commit.example pre-commit

-To automate running other profiles, a new \`pre-commit\` script can be created and linked to the \`pre-commit\` hook in the repo you want to check.

-    ~/git/Git-Lint/bin $ cat pre-commit.hardcore
-    #!/bin/bash

-    perl ~/git/Git-Lint/bin/git-lint --profile hardcore
+Once copied, update the path and options to match your path and preferred profile.

-To enable as a `commit-msg` hook, create a symlink to the `commit-msg.example` script named `commit-msg` in the `.git/hooks` directory of the repo you want to check.
+To enable as a `commit-msg` hook, copy the `commit-msg` script from the `example/hooks` directory into the `.git/hooks` directory of the repo you want to check.

-    ln -s ~/git/Git-Lint/bin/commit-msg.example commit-msg

 # COPYRIGHT AND LICENSE